berezovskyi/corsherdf/README.md

 Error codes:

-- 400: no URI given or bad URI is given
+- 400: no URI given or bad URI is given (most likely URI components after the path were not encoded properly)
 - 405: only GET or HEAD methods are allowed (except for the CORS preflight requests)
 - 406: non-RDF resource requested
 - 422: origin returned non-RDF response